folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Fiscal year one (required).** The first fiscal year for the ledger.
 Ledgers can continue to be used for multiple fiscal years.
 If the fiscal year does not appear in the list, you can click **New fiscal year** to create a new one.
 *   **Status (required).** Select the status of the ledger: Active, Frozen, or Inactive.
 Active means the ledger is ongoing, Frozen means the ledger has been put on pause, and Inactive means the ledger is no longer in use.
 *   **Acquisition Units.** If you only want particular users within certain acquisition units to be able to edit the ledger, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
 If blank, any users with the appropriate permissions are allowed to edit the ledger's information.
 For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}}).
+*   **Enforce all budget encumbrance limits.**  This box is checked by default.
+Leave this box checked if you want the system to reject any encumbrances against funds related to this ledger that would exceed the available amount of the current budget.
+Uncheck this box to allow encumbrance amounts on the current year budget without restrictions.
+*   **Enforce all budget expenditure limits.**  This box is checked by default.
+Leave this box checked if you want the system to reject any expenditures against funds related to this ledger that would exceed the available amount of the current budget.
+Uncheck this box to allow expenditure amounts on the current year budget without restrictions.
 *   **Description.** A description of the ledger.